relwiwa/basic-react-workshop/tutorial-step5.md

  In App.js, between the constructor and the render functions, we write:
 ```
 handleChange(event) {
-  this.setState({
-    markdown: event.target.value
-  });
+  setMarkdown(event.target.value);
 }
 ```
 #### What did we do?
 * We created the **handleChange function**.
 It receives an **event argument**.
 React automatically gives this argument to event listener functions like this one.
-* Inside the function, we use React's **setState** function.
-Whenever we want to update state, we have to use this function.
+* Inside the function, we use the setMarkdown function.
+It was given to us, when we used the useState-Hook.
+Whenever we want to update the markdown state variable, we have to use this function.
 This way, React knows that state has changed, and it will start updating the components.
 * **event.target.value** contains the current value of the textarea from MarkdownInput.

 ### Pass callback function to child component